sniklaus/pytorch-spynet/README.md

 <br />
 Yet another optical flow implementation from me: https://github.com/sniklaus/pytorch-unflow

-## setup
-To download the pre-trained models, run `bash download.bash`.
-These originate from the original authors, I just converted them to PyTorch.

 ## usage
 To run it on your own pair of images, use the following command.
 You can choose between various models, please make sure to see their paper / the code for more details.